 When an application for permanent residence is approved, the Chief Immigration Officer or the Caymanian Status & Permanent Residency Board will issue the applicant a Residency and Employment Rights Certificate which entitles him or her

 - to accept employment from any employer of his choice; and

-May the spouse of a permanent resident work?
+May the Spouse of a Permanent Resident Work?

-Death of, or divorce from, the holder of a Residency & Employment Rights Certificate
+Death of, or divorce from, a Permanent Resident

-Upon the death of, or divorce from, the holder of a Residency & Employment Rights Certificate the right of the surviving or former spouse to reside in the Islands may be revoked at the discretion of the Caymanian Status & Permanent Residency Board but the surviving or former spouse may, within a period of three months of any revocation, apply for the grant of a Residency & Employment Rights Certificate in their own right.
+Upon the death of, or divorce from a Permanent Resident the right of the surviving or former spouse to reside in the Islands may be revoked at the discretion of the Chief Immigration Officer or the Caymanian Status & Permanent Residency Board but the surviving or former spouse may, within a period of three months of any revocation, apply for the grant of a Residency & Employment Rights Certificate in their own right.
 The same eligibility requirements set out above must be satisfied.